niklas-palm/fargate-envoy-cognito-jwt/README.md

 # ECS Fargate with Envoy sidecar for JWT + Cognito

-ECS service with Fargate with an Envoy proxy running as a sidecar that validates incoming requests using the JWT Authorizer HTTP filter with Cognito as JWT Issuer.
+Sample ECS service with Fargate with an Envoy proxy running as a sidecar that validates incoming requests using the JWT Authorizer HTTP filter with Cognito as JWT Issuer.

 ## Prerequisites